moby/moby/CONTRIBUTING.md

 * Step 2: Find the MAINTAINERS file which affects this directory.
 If the directory itself does not have a MAINTAINERS file, work your way up the the repo hierarchy until you find one.

 * Step 3: The first maintainer listed is the primary maintainer.
-The pull request is assigned to him.
-He may assign it to other listed maintainers, at his discretion.
+The pull request is assigned to them.
+He may assign it to other listed maintainers, at their discretion.

 ### I'm a maintainer, should I make pull requests too?